 I’ve already mentioned a few great supplies to use when tackling this project.
 Sanding sponges are incredibly useful because they allow you to degrease while keeping the airborne dust to a minimum.
 Gorilla glue is also fantastic for fixing any little broken pieces before you paint.
 But for this project the most important tools, of course, are used while painting.

 You can paint a refrigerator with high-gloss interior latex paint, but people will know you’ve painted your fridge.
 You just won’t get a professional look unless you use an appliance epoxy.
 I used a quart of Rust-Oleum’s Specialty Appliance Epoxy.
-This brand is also available as a spray paint and a touch up paint, and you can buy it online or at Home Depot.
+This brand is also available as a spray paint and a touch up paint (see the update at the bottom of this post about the touch-up paint), and you can buy it online or at Home Depot.
 Unfortunately, if you want a color other than white, you’re out of luck.
 They currently only make Gloss White.

 Aside from the tools mentioned above, you’ll need: